When my pulse stopped beating, the rivers ran dry first.

 I want to tell them I’m not ready.
 I need more time.

 But I’m almost completely naked now.
 My bones are showing, blistering in the sun and glistening white.

 And when my alkaline body finally loses both of its shores, there will be nothing anyone can do.

 Don’t look at me like that.
 I tried to flood.

 I reared and I lurched, I swelled and I stormed, I threw my salty ale ten times my length like a javelin onto the beach and shore.

 And yet, even so, I’m still dying of thirst; still parched, sapped, scorched.

 This milky brine is something my sands for some reason can no longer absorb.

-Gravity is moving, I can feel it.
-The tectonic plates are shifting beneath my feet.
 The lateral pull is only getting stronger.
 It won’t be long now.